 Every week we hear from the UK money blogger community for their weekly take on the top financial issues.
 But who are the people behind the Twitter Handles?
 Share Radio's Sara Macham has been speaking to Deborah Sawyerrs, who runs the blog Sawyerrs' House.

 Every week, around 100 experts in all, take to the social media site to kick off the week and share experiences, tips and questions on anything money related.
 This week they discussed young people and money.
 To find out what they covered Georgie Frost was joined in the studio by Kalpana Fitzpatrick - whose site is: http://www.mummymoneymatters.com/.

 That's Company Casebook with Linda Lewis where we’re finding out all about the business of exhibition management, talking to the firm behind the Master Investor show - held last Saturday at the Business Design Centre in Islington - and featuring the likes of investment gurus Jim Mellon and one-time UKP donor Arron Banks on stage.
 With over 4,000 private investors attending and over 100 exhibitors taking part to showcase their investment offerings, we'll be hearing from the organisers as to why they believe putting on investor shows is a growth area.
 And why people should get investing themselves to beat the banks' low interest rates.

-Georgie Frost was joined in the studio by Web Editor at MoneySuperMarket Kevin Pratt.
-Today on the agenda, they discussed the latest rise on apps in the Apple Store.
-Plus they look into EE's hefty fine.
+Georgie Frost was joined by Sara Benwell, Consumer Editor at Good Housekeeping this morning.
+Today on the agenda, they discussed how uSwitch has been defending its service after reports it wasn't showing customers the best available deals.
+Plus they look into the new 12-sided one pound coin entering circulation today.
 All these stories and more on The News Review.